 - Uninsured/Underinsurance Motorists Coverage: Provides coverage if another driver is at fault without (enough of) their own insurance

 Insurance providers also offer a variety of other benefits for an additional charge.
-This may include accident forgiveness, roadside assistance, or a rental car reimbursement.
-You can even find special coverage if you drive for a ride-sharing company!
+This may include accident forgiveness, roadside assistance, or rental car reimbursement.
+You can even find special coverage if you are side hustling by driving for a ride-sharing company!

 Don’t just buy your state’s minimum coverage